Steveplays28/fps-multiplayer/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 [NExLib](https://github.com/steveplays28/nexlib) is licensed under the LGPL-2.0 license, see LICENSE in the NExLib GitHub repository.

+## Development
+This project uses Godot 3.5 rc6 (Mono) as of the latest commits.
+Older versions used Godot 3.4 (Mono).

+This section will be updated to add development setup and more once this project is ready for it, see the top section.